ndrakos/blog/_posts/2021-02-15-Changing_to_Rockstar.md

 <img src="{{ site.baseurl }}/assets/plots/20210215_Reff.png">

-The sizes here are actually lower than I had before (I accidently wasn't implementing the virial radius definition correction).
+The sizes here are actually lower than I had before (I accidentally wasn't implementing the virial radius definition correction).

 I'm actually not sure whether or not this agrees with W18 though.
 I need to go through and be careful whether $$R_{\rm eff}$$ is the major axis, or circularized quantity, and whether it is projected or not.
 Then I need to make sure I am using the correct quantity when calculating the dust parameter.
 It is possible that my galaxies were too large, resulting in unrealistic dust parameters.